Surendra77-pixel/SQL-MASTERY/README.md

 ## 📚 What's Inside

-The roadmap is divided into **5 phases** covering the complete SQL learning journey:
+The roadmap is divided into **5 phases** covering the complete SQL learning journey--

 ---